 This keeps your spirit super cold and ready to make into a martini in a second’s notice. 😉

-And, if you don’t have a lemon in the refrigerator, you could swap this out with a lime, orange, or even grapefruit rind instead.
-It will change the final drink, but in a pinch these are all still delicious options.
+If you don’t have a lemon in the refrigerator, you could swap it with a lime, orange, or even grapefruit rind.
+It will change the final drink, but in a pinch, these are all still delicious options.
 Cheers! xo.
 Emma

 - 3 parts vodka

 - 1-2 green olives (optional)

 - In a cocktail shaker or glass filled with ice, add the vodka and vermouth.
 Stir to combine and then strain into your a glass.

 - Squeeze the lemon rind over the top of the drink.
 Then add the rind to the drink.

 - In a cocktail shaker or glass filled with ice, add the vodka, vermouth, and olive juice, Stir to combine and then strain into a chilled glass.Squeeze the lemon rind over the top of the drink.
 Then, add the rind and 1-2 olives to the drink.

 - Add the vermouth to your chilled martini glass and give it a couple of swirls so it coats the entire inside of the glass.
 Then, pour out the vermouth.

 - Add the vodka to the glass and top with the olive and olive juice.